10:30–15:30 on 28 March 2017 at Mintel, London EC4

-The Issue: Recruitment, retention, professional productivity, competitiveness, politics and technological change are all creating the need for workplace leaders to get the most out of their workplace investments.
-This is leading us to consider how we design ‘workplace experiences’ that maximise the performance of our people and assets and absorb change with ease.
+The Issue: Recruitment, retention, professional productivity, competitiveness, politics and technological change are all creating the need for workplace management leaders to get the most out of their workplace investments.
+This is leading us to consider how we go about designing the workplace and the ‘workplace experiences’ that maximise the performance of our people, improve workplace productivity and allow employees to absorb change with ease.

 - To define what we mean by an experience (functional, emotional, sensory) and why we need them

-- To share our latest research on designing workplace experiences – learning lessons from the consumer world
+- To share our latest research on designing the workplace experience – learning lessons from the consumer world

 - To learn from our Mintel case study

-- To provide a practical alternative approach to designing workplace experiences that aligns experience to business drivers
+- To provide a practical alternative approach to designing the workplace experience that aligns experience to business drivers

 - To provide guidelines on how to manage workplace experiences on a daily basis